 If you think that your dog is having a seizure while he’s asleep, don’t try to wake your pet.
 Instead, contact your vet immediately.

 Bothering Dogs While Eating Is A Bad Idea

 Wild dogs and wolves guard their possessions, especially their food, territory, and mates.
 That’s a necessary survival behavior that domestic dogs often mimic in a home situation.

-Dogs guard anything that they consider to be of value, including toys, chew bones, items of your clothing, even stolen food wrappers from your kitchen trash can.
-However, by far, the most commonly guarded thing is food.
+Dogs guard anything that they consider to be of value, including toys, chew bones, items of your clothing, and even stolen food wrappers from your kitchen trash can.

 If you get your dog when he’s a puppy, you should train him to accept having his possessions, including his food, taken away from him.
 You need to teach your puppy that you are the alpha in the household.
 That means that you can remove any of your pet’s possessions whenever you want to without fear of reprisals.

 However, if you have an adult dog who thinks he’s in charge, you’ll need to use the following tips to tackle the problem of food guarding.
 If you have kids in your household, it’s especially crucial that you instruct them NOT to bother the family dog while he’s eating.